Beard After Hours: Critical reviews

-"Beard After Hours" received polarizing reviews from critics.
+"Beard After Hours" received mixed reviews from critics.
 Myles McNutt of The A.V.
 Club gave the episode a "C+" and wrote, "I found 'Beard After Hours' to be almost shockingly dull.
 Some of this has to do with specific creative choices made within the episode.
 For one, it's at least ten minutes too long: the idea that we needed as much time to explore Beard's night out as we did to tell the stories in last week's episode is absurd, and I don't really understand how this wasn't trimmed down either in the original script stage or in editing.
 The pacing is glacial, and there are scenes that are entirely irrelevant to even the minimal plot details supporting this meandering narrative.
 I realize that the spiraling of the story is meant to be like he's trapped in a never-ending cliche of movie tropes, but the episode lacks the forward momentum to make that feel thrilling instead of a bit of a slog."

 Alan Sepinwall of Rolling Stone wrote, "Episodes that deviate from a series' normal POV are often my favorites, as much for how they inform my viewing of later episodes with that character as for the temporary change of pace.
 'Beard After Hours' is an entertaining example of that, but one that feels a bit thinner than it could, especially given where it landed within Season Two as a whole.
 I certainly hope this won't be the last POV shift Ted Lasso tries, but hopefully in the future Apple gives the creative team lots of advance warning about how many episodes they'll be making in a given season, so they can plan accordingly."